DemiAbromaitis/ChainLynx_Analytics/README.md

 # CHAINLYNX_ANALYTICS

-## Entity Relationship Model of Analysis from Blockchain transaction daata
+## Entity Relationship Model of Analysis from Blockchain transaction data

 Takes in an anonymized blockchain wallet address and performs primary and secondary transaction analysis to suggest relationships between entities.